jakewhiteley/php-sets/README.md

 # php-set-data-structure
-An implementation of a Java-like Set data structure for PHP.
-A Set allows storage of any values without duplicates.
+PHP-Sets allows a Java-like Set data structure in PHP in a way which feels completely native to the language

 Set objects are collections of values, you can iterate its elements in insertion order.
 A value in the Set may only occur once; it is unique in the Set's collection.